peterdevpl/peterdevpl.github.io/_posts/2021-02-26-i-moved-my-wordpress-blog-to-jekyll-heres-why-and-how.markdown

 ---
 layout: post
-title:  "I moved my Wordpress blog to Jekyll.
+title:  "I moved my WordPress blog to Jekyll.
 Here's why and how"
 date:   2021-02-26 20:00:00 +0100
-permalink: /2021/02/26/i-moved-my-wordpress-blog-to-jekyll-heres-why-and-how/
+permalink: /i-moved-my-wordpress-blog-to-jekyll-heres-why-and-how/
-description: My story about moving a blog from Wordpress to Jekyll - a static site generator.
+description: My story about moving a blog from WordPress to Jekyll - a static site generator.
+redirect_from: /2021/02/26/i-moved-my-wordpress-blog-to-jekyll-heres-why-and-how/
 tags:
   - blogging
 ---

-I remember the times around 2000 when most websites were static.
-We edited them locally on our computers and then uploaded to an FTP server.
+**I remember the times around 2000 when most websites were static.** We edited them locally on our computers and then uploaded to an FTP server.
 There was plenty of free hosting services.
 Building your own site was very easy.

 Then things became complicated.
 We were fascinated by the possibilities of PHP - a dynamic script interpreter, coupled with a MySQL database system.
 Of course such setup requires more server resources and page serving time is longer, but we were so thrilled we didn't care.

 Today I know it was stupid to run the whole PHP ecosystem only to join some text files together.
-Until February 2021 my blog was still built with Wordpress.
+Until February 2021 my blog was still built with WordPress.
 If I was clever enough to design and use a **Static Site Generator** in 2000...

 ## Why use a Static Site Generator?

 ### No need for a backend

-I longer need a full LAMP stack to host my blog.
+I no longer need a full LAMP stack to host my blog.
 This allowed me to ditch my Lightsail instance which costed me several bucks a month.
 All pages are generated upfront and then served as static files.

 ### I can code myself

-Wordpress and other Content Management Systems are good for people who can't code.
+WordPress and other Content Management Systems are good for people who can't code.
 They log into the admin section and write posts with a WYSIWYG editor.

-I found the Wordpress editor bad for technical writing.
+I found the WordPress editor bad for technical writing.
 This is where **Markdown** comes into play.
 I get syntax highlighting for my code snippets out of the box.

 ### Free hosting